SWEAT ICICLES AND FROZEN BEADS OF SWEAT

 Anthony Crilly

-Anthony Crilly is a B2B sales and marketing professional with over two decades of experience helping top tech companies generate leads, build pipelines, and close deals.
-He has led sales development efforts for industry leaders like Oracle, IBM, NetApp, and Roadmunk, specializing in outbound strategy, account management, and go-to-market execution.
-Anthony’s work spans sectors from cloud and cybersecurity to SaaS and digital transformation.
-He began his career supporting channel partners and OEMs, and continues to serve clients with a deep understanding of IT solutions and customer success.
+Anthony (Tony) Crilly is a seasoned B2B sales and marketing professional with 20+ years of experience helping top technology companies grow.
+He has led sales development for leaders like Oracle, IBM, NetApp, and Roadmunk, specializing in outbound strategy, account management, and go-to-market execution.
+His work spans cloud, cybersecurity, SaaS, and digital transformation, with a track record of building pipelines, generating qualified leads, and driving customer success.